AnnaVerbe/Sensory_ring/README.md

 # Sensor_ring

-Files need to be updated by you Dominique: I just put the old one to start structuring the github
+You will find here the data files, matlab script and simulink file for Files need to be updated by you Dominique: I just put the old one to start structuring the github
 ```
 Linked article: Anna Verbe, Dominique Martinez, Stéphane Viollet; Nonlinear sensory fusion in the hoverfly righting reflex.